defndaines/concordance/README.md

 #### `word-count`

-Word count accepts a single string and returns a map of words to frequency values.
+Word count accepts a single string or a sequnce of strings and returns a map of words to frequency values.

 ```clojure
 (require '[concordance.core :as concordance])